-Perhaps Putin is also making an implied comparison of Obama's haphazard arms-length intervention actions with Syria to the eventual fall-out of American arms-length opposition to the Soviet Union's efforts in 1980s Afghanistan in the conflict that originally empowered al Qaeda for their modern transnational revolution.
+Perhaps Putin is also making an implied comparison of Obama's haphazard arms-length actions intervening in the Syria crisis to the eventual fall-out of American arms-length opposition to the Soviet Union's efforts in 1980s Afghanistan in the conflict that originally empowered al Qaeda for their modern transnational revolution.

-As painful as it is to concede, Putin has a point.
+As painful as it is to concede (and setting aside the apparent collusion of the Assad regime and its allies with the terrorists), Putin has a point.
 In the Arab Spring countries, the liberal activists who appealed to the West have been pushed aside in the regime changes.
 Without the right support from America, such as we eventually learned to provide Iraq with the counterinsurgency "Surge", the region's liberals simply aren't strong enough to compete for dominance first against the autocrats and then the Islamists.

 President Bush recognized a collaborative, patiently assisted, controlled transition would be necessary for liberal reform to succeed in the Middle East: